thma/generic-persistence/README.md

 ## Status

-The library is still work in progress.
-All test cases are green and it should be ready for early adopters.
 As of now there is full support for SQLite and PostgreSQL.
 Support for other databases will be implemented on demand.

-API changes are still possible and several things are still missing:
+### new features in v0.5

+- support for PostgreSQL
+- support RETURNING statement for insert
-- auto-incrementing primary keys
+- support for auto-incrementing primary keys
-- coding free support for 1:1 and 1:n relationships (using more generics magic)
-- schema migration
-- ...
+- entitiesFromRows now available in GP api also
+- provide a simple quasi-qoter for defining sql queries
+- expose some HDBC functions in the GP API
+- explicit setting of transaction mode

 Feature requests, feedback and pull requests are welcome!